-welcome to comms2point0.co.uk, a free learning and sharing space created and run for comms professionals by Darren Caveney. over 410K visits were made by creative communicators in 2024. the site is home to over 1.6k posts, case studies articles and free resources. follow on twitter and linkedin and join in the conversation today. and join over 3.8k comms pros by signing up for the comms2point0 eMag.
+welcome to comms2point0.co.uk, a free learning and sharing space created and run for comms professionals by Darren Caveney. over 100K visitors in 2025, the site is home to over 1.6k posts, case studies articles and free resources. connect on linkedin and whatsapp and join in the conversation today. and join over 4.3k comms pros by signing up for the comms2point0 eMag.

 from comms strategy support, social media reviews through to training and mentoring. comms2point0 would like to work with you.